csh970605/csh970605.github.io/_posts/2023-04-03-Hierarchical_Clustering.md

     <br><br><br><br>

 + Divisive<br>
-Divisive is the up bottom approach and deviding into multiple.
+Divisive is the top-down approach and involves dividing into multiple clusters.

     + Step 1.<br>
     All points in the dataset belong to one single cluster.<br>